50 global sustainability leaders are working together to combat the climate crisis16 Jan 2020 · 3 min read

-Decisive action is needed to prevent the climate crisis reaching a tipping point.
+Decisive action is needed to prevent the climate crisis from reaching a tipping point.
 And it’s only with the cooperation of all stakeholders – from governments to private companies – that we can effectively combat climate change.
 That is why Philip Morris International (PMI) is proud to be a part of the 50 Sustainability and Climate Leaders platform.

 The platform serves as a response from the International Business Community to demonstrate their desire and commitment to take effective action in the fight against climate change.
 Through a documentary, the project will showcase how each business is providing leadership in its sector in the fight against climate change through effective leadership in: energy transition; climate finance and carbon pricing; industry transition; nature-based solutions; cities and local action; and resilience.